 - What kinds of tests do I need?

 - I have other health conditions.
 How can I best manage them together?

-In addition to the questions that you've prepared to ask your doctor, don't hesitate to ask other questions that come up during your appointment.
+In addition to asking questions you've prepared, don't hesitate to ask other questions that come up during your appointment.

 What to expect from your doctor

-Your doctor is likely to ask you a number of questions.
+Your health care provider is likely to ask you a number of questions.
 Being ready to answer them may make time to go over points you want to discuss in-depth.
 You might be asked:

 - Where exactly does your neck hurt?

 - Have you had previous episodes of similar pain that eventually went away?